Abdul Razzaq (cricketer): Return in team: 2009 World Twenty20 Championship

 In 2009, he was selected into Pakistan's squad for the 2009 ICC World Twenty20 in England as a replacement for injured fast bowler Yasir Arafat, marking his return to International cricket and becoming the first Indian Cricket League player, whose ban was lifted by the Pakistan Cricket Board.
 He played an important role in Pakistan's victory in the tournament, taking 5 wickets at an average of 14.80 and an economy rate of 5.92.
 His figures of 3 wickets for 20 runs, played a significant role in Pakistan's victory against Sri Lanka in the final.
-As a result, he along with another former Indian Cricket League player Mohammad Yousuf were awarded 'A’ category mid-term central contracts by the Pakistan Cricket Board.
+As a result, he along with another former Indian Cricket League player Mohammad Yousuf were awarded 'A' category mid-term central contracts by the Pakistan Cricket Board.

-In the 2009–2010 season, Razzaq missed out on the tours of New Zealand and Australia, due to injury.
+In the 2009–2010 season, Abdul Razzaq missed out on the tours of New Zealand and Australia, due to injury.
 However he was selected in the two match Twenty20 International series against England in February 2010.
 His innings of 46 runs not out from 18 deliveries in the second match of the series, cemented Pakistan a victory, their first in eleven international outings.

-On 30 December when playing in a game for the Melbourne Renegades, former Australian cricketer Mark Waugh described Razzaq as a "cardboard cut out" based on his appeared disinterest when playing.
+On 30 December when playing in a game for the Melbourne Renegades, former Australian cricketer Mark Waugh described Abdul Razzaq as a "cardboard cut out" based on his appeared disinterest when playing.

 ODI return: against New Zealand

 Upon his ODI return, he played a fine little cameo for Pakistan with the bat scoring 23 runs of 20 deliveries and pushed the score to 287.
-New Zealand needed 288 to win and Razzaq took the key wickets of Scott Styris and Jacob Oram to ensure that Pakistan thrash New Zealand by 141 runs.
+New Zealand needed 288 to win and Abdul Razzaq took the key wickets of Scott Styris and Jacob Oram to ensure that Pakistan thrash New Zealand by 141 runs.
+His final figures of 3.3-1-17-2 were the second best after the prime bowler Umar Gul and ahead of the other strike bowler, Sohail Tanvir.
 In the second ODI, he took the wickets of Martin Guptill (62) and Daniel Vettori on (30).
 Despite this, New Zealand ended the innings at 303/8.
-Pakistan collapsed to 239 all out, with Razzaq scoring 35 runs.
+Pakistan collapsed to 239 all out, with Abdul Razzaq scoring 35 runs.
 With the series levelled 1–1 Pakistan went into the third ODI and bowled New Zealand out for 211.
 Despite this Pakistan suffered a top order collapse at 79/7 with Younis Khan, Salman Butt, Khalid Latif, Shoaib Malik, Kamran Akmal, Umar Akmal and Shahid Afridi falling cheaply.
-The Razzaq came in and registered a duck as he was run out by Vettori.
+Then Abdul Razzaq came in and registered a duck as he was run out by Vettori.
 Gul fell cheaply as well but Pakistan still got agonizingly close to victory, when Mohammad Amir and Saeed Ajmal were engaged in a 103 run partnership before Ajmal top edged a pull on the first ball of the last over as Pakistan were seven runs short of victory.